IFTTT/kashmir/README.md

 #### Base representations
 Tired of repeating the same fields over and over?
-You can create a base representation for your objects so basic fields are returned automatically.
+You can create a base representation of your objects, so Kashmir returns basic fields automatically.
 ```ruby
 class Recipe
   include Kashmir